 So itchy, swollen, watery eyes, runny and/or blocked nose, sneezing.
 Often itchy throat and ears too.
 Cobble stone appearance can be seen at the back of throat.

 Not dangerous, but can seriously affect quality of life: poor sleep, poor concentration (exams usually at worst time of year), embarrassment about snot.
-One study showed children in England were less likely to get their predicted exam grades if they had hay fever, especially if prescribed sedating antihistamines.
+One study showed children in England that children with hay fever requiring anti-histamines are significantly more likely (43%) not to achieve predicted exam grades, especially when using first generation sedating antihistamines such as Piriton (chlorphenamine) [Samantha Walker, JACI 2007: 120; 381-387].

 There are many different species of grass, but if allergic to one you tend to be allergic to all of them.
 Trees on the other hand vary, you tend to be allergic to specific groups of trees.
 In Europe the most important are birch (northern Europe) and olive (Southern Europe).
 Birch is related to alder, hazel, beech and oak.
 Olive is related to ash.
 Weeds belong to various unrelated families.

-Hazel trees can start producing pollen in February, weeds can continue produce pollen through September!
+Hazel trees can start producing pollen in January!
+Weeds such as nettle can continue producing pollen through September!
 Moulds seem more associated with asthma than hay fever.
 Cypress blooms in winter!
+Average start of grass season in Scotland is the 1st of June (blue on chart below), peak is mid-June to mid-July.

-It’s not just pollen count – the amount of allergen carried by the pollen varies too.
-Correlate pretty closely but varies by time and place.
-Pollen potency varies (4-5 fold difference) geographically, especially grass.
+It’s not just pollen count – the amount of allergen carried by the pollen (“pollen potency“) varies too.
+Correlates pretty closely but varies by time and place, 4-5 fold difference geographically (especially grass).
 France has the highest yearly average grass pollen potency, 7-fold higher than Portugal.
 Olive pollen from two locations 400km apart varied 4-fold in their allergen potency – in Portugal there are times when pollen from Spain probably more of a problem for triggering hay fever than pollen from “local” trees!
 [Health Impacts of Airborne Allergen Information Network (HIALINE project)]

 Short courses of oral steroids might be justified for special occasions.